Digital signing is very simple.

 - Save the document received via e-mail on your computer

 - Open the signed document in the DigiDoc4 Client

 - Add your signature

-Did you know that you can use Estonian national ID software to sign documents with Smart-ID without using your mobile-ID or ID-card?
+Did you know that you can use ID-software to sign documents with Smart-ID without using your mobile-ID or ID-card?

 To do that, you will need two things: